Once Again, Fitbit Takes Down Guidance

 The advantage or waking up most days by 5am (this morning it was 4am) is that I get a head start on the day, while most people are still sleeping.
-Given our family's frenetic work week schedule, with my daily daycare drop off/pick up, an hour commute each way, and work, this is my only solid two hour window to focus on my passion for investing.
+Given our family's frenetic work week schedule, with my daily daycare drop off/pick up, an hour commute each way, and work, this is my only solid two-hour window to focus on my passion for investing.

 This morning, per Seeking Alpha's top notch breaking news coverage, we learned that Fitbit (NYSE:FIT) is planning layoffs, and once again, is set to miss guidance.
-Incidentally, since I have been super negative on the stock since $38 (please see Hedge Funds Will A Few Billions Shorting Fitbit), I decided to write an update piece.
+Incidentally, since I have been super negative on the stock since $38 (please see Hedge Funds Will Make A Few Billion Shorting Fitbit), I decided to write an update piece.

-Back in early November 2015, largely based Fitbit's obscene amount of dilution in the form of millions of low priced stock options, and insiders' ridiculously low original cost basis at the time of its IPO launch (relative to the amount of capital they invested), I was super skeptical of Fitbit and felt management and insiders were simply fleecing retail investors.
+Back in early November 2015, largely based on Fitbit's obscene amount of dilution in the form of millions of low-priced stock options, and insiders' ridiculously low original cost basis at the time of its IPO launch (relative to the amount of capital they invested), I was super skeptical of Fitbit and felt management and insiders were simply fleecing retail investors.
 From a product standpoint, I never understood Fitbit's core products and the need the product was solving for consumers.

-Famous Harvard Business School professor, Clayton Christensen, among the pioneers of "creative business destruction" encourages business people to embrace paradigm of constantly asking "what are my customers needs and wants".
+Famous Harvard Business School professor, Clayton Christensen, among the pioneers of "creative business destruction" encourages business people to embrace the paradigm of constantly asking "what are my customers' needs and wants."
 I never understood what need Fitbit was solving for its customers.
-Based its now fleeting novelty or coolness factor for a device that counts your steps and inaccurately monitors your heart rate, the product almost seem superfluous, at least to me.
+Based on its now fleeting novelty or coolness factor for a device that counts your steps and inaccurately monitors your heart rate, the product almost seem superfluous, at least to me.

-Also, Fitbit made many mistakes and wasn't savvy enough to follow Apple's (NASDAQ:AAPL) strategy of creating one or two excellent products per 12- 18 month cycle.
+Also, Fitbit made many mistakes and wasn't savvy enough to follow Apple's (NASDAQ:AAPL) strategy of creating one or two excellent products per 12-18 month cycle.
 From a marketing perspective as well as from a supply chain efficiency standpoint, Fitbit has way too many products.

 I get it that they want to capture every segment of the fitness tracking market, but if you have a product miss then you create brand confusion and risk having to absorb the unsold inventory (or are forced to markdown your product to blow out inventory).
-Swarthmore Professor, Barry Schwartz, wrote a good book The Paradox of Choice: Why Less is More.
+Swarthmore Professor, Barry Schwartz, wrote a good book, The Paradox of Choice: Why Less is More.
 This was published in 2004, so clearly Fitbit didn't read it.

 Again, what customer need is Fitbit solving?
-Is isn't like the device is going to expand people's lung capacity to run greater distances.
+It isn't like the device is going to expand people's lung capacity to run greater distances.

 Besides Google Trends data (which I think is dangerous when it comes to investing), a lot of retail investors hung their hat on the data point that Fitbit was number 1 in the Apple app store.
 They didn't think critically, perhaps due to confirmation bias, and may have assumed that being number one during week after Christmas, it was a "tell" that sell through demand was robust.